mfeinLearn/Project-Gem/README.md

 #### Mac

-First.....install Oracle Java JDK on Mac
+First..... install Oracle Java JDK on Mac
 The link below will guide you in installing Java onto your Mac system: https://java.com/en/download/help/mac_install.xml